twolfson/twolfson.com/articles/blog-launch.md

   "author": "Todd Wolfson",
   "date": "2012/02/21",
   "keywords": "first, blog post",
-  "summary": "This is my first blog post for twolfson.com!"
+  "summary": "This is my first blog post for twolfson.com!", "relatedArticles": ["Catch up - CSS Off", "Catching up to date"] }
-}

 This is my first blog post for twolfson.com!
 Hooray and thank you for reading it!